-For more information and details on certificate requirements, contact MOP Coordinator, Dr. Frank Stanton, at 455-0286 or visit the Leeward CC MOP website at http://emedia.leeward.hawaii.edu/mop/ about_mop.html
+For more information and details on certificate requirements, contact MOP Coordinator, Dr. Frank Stanton, at 455-0286.

 Service Learning

 Service Learning is a teaching and learning method that connects meaningful community service experiences with academic learning, personal growth and civic responsibility.
 Service learning enhances what is taught in the college by extending student's learning beyond the classroom and providing opportunities for students to use newly acquired skills and knowledge in real life situations in their own communities.